Subpage title

 Cohaere Ensemble is a Polish ensemble performing Baroque and pre-Classical music on historical instruments.
 The name Cohaere, meaning cohesive and inseparable, is inspired by the physical phenomenon of cohesion.
 This concept refers to the resistance of a physical body to being divided, a resistance characterized by strong intermolecular forces that bind particles together.

-Since 2020, Cohaere has been growing and performing in France, Spain, Italy, Switzerland, Croatia, the Czech Republic, the Netherlands, and Poland.
-The ensemble has performed at the most important Polish early music festivals, including Misteria Paschalia, Actus Humanus, Kromer Festival Biecz, Bach Festival Świdnica, and Silesia Sonans.
-Internationally, it has appeared at festivals such as Musiques Baroques à Savennieres, Oude Musik, Fringe Torroella L’Estartit, Festival d’Ambronay, Kvarner Festival, Les Apartés, and Concentus Moraviae.
-They have also performed in venues such as Centro di Musica Antica Ghislieri, Radio France Musique, and NOSPR.
+Since 2020, Cohaere has been actively performing across France, Spain, Italy, Switzerland, Croatia, the Czech Republic, the Netherlands, and Poland.
+The ensemble has appeared at Poland’s leading early music festivals, including Misteria Paschalia, Actus Humanus, Kromer Festival Biecz, the Bach Festival in Świdnica, and Silesia Sonans.

 We renew the sound of centuries